 Tip 3: When we struggle to get on with other people, it is often because we believe in and care about different things.
 We may label it a personality clash, but really what it is, is a values clash.
 I might believe in equality and you might believe in power, or I might believe in tradition and responsibility whilst independence and adventure are important to you.
 Our values create a set of internal rules which guide our behaviour and actions.
 Living in alignment with our values feels peaceful and authentic.
 On the flip side, seeing those internal rules and then feeling that you need to act in a different way creates conflict and disharmony.
 Considering and articulating our values assists us to find meaning in our lives.

 Would you like to learn more?
 At the High Achievers 6-week online workshop Dr Cathy Warburton will utilize her training in coaching to explore coping strategies which can be utilised to manage stress, build resilience and allow us to grow from adversity.
-Register TODAY for the July 31st for the High Achievers workshop and start your journey.
+Register TODAY for the October 18th High Achievers workshop and start your journey.

 Emergency Veterinarian and Practice Manager..
 Meet Dr Adrian SimonSeptember 25,2018